-This handmade bumble bee photo prop board using an Elmer’s Tri-Fold Board is perfect for birthday and preschool parties.
+This DIY bee photo booth frame is made using an Elmer’s Tri-Fold Board.
+This bee craft is perfect for summer fun and kids parties.

 Disclosure: This memory keeping craft project and shop using Elmer’s and X-Acto products was sponsored by Collective Bias